-The white crater or Kawah Putih open for visitor every day including on national holiday.
+The white crater or Kawah Putih open for visitors every day including on national holiday.
 From 7 am to 5 pm.
 To capture the scenic landscape of the crater.
 Go early in the morning or come during weekdays.
-As every other destination in Bandung will be flooded by the locals on weekend.
+Every other destination in Bandung will be flooded by the locals on the weekend.

 |Kawah Putih Opening Hours|